panoply/vscode-spx/readme.md

 # Usage

-The extension requires users to signal that they using SPX in their project using the `spx.enable` contribution setting.
-Syntax highlighting is automatically applied via HTML grammar injection to all `spx-*` attribute occurrences within markup languages.
-Directive completions will also be applied accordingly.
+The extension exposes an enabled/disable workspace settings which can be used to either activate or deactivate directive completions.
+Syntax highlighting is automatically applied using HTML grammar injections, as such all `spx-*` attribute occurrences within markup languages apply highlighting.

 > Given the large data set applied to event directives, one may prefer to disable the extension when they are not working with SPX.